dougeby/IntuneDocs/intune-classic/Troubleshoot/troubleshoot-device-enrollment-in-intune.md

 **Resolution 1**:

-Ask your users to follow the instructions in [Your device is missing a required certificate](/intune-user-help/your-device-is-missing-a-required-certificate-android#your-device-is-missing-a-certificate-required-by-your-it-administrator).
-If the error still appears after users follow the instructions, try Resolution 2.
+The user might be able to retrieve the missing certificate by following the instructions in [Your device is missing a required certificate](/intune-user-help/your-device-is-missing-a-required-certificate-android#your-device-is-missing-a-certificate-required-by-your-it-administrator).
+If the error persists, try Resolution 2.

 **Resolution 2**:

-If users still see the missing certificate error after entering their corporate credentials and getting redirected for the federated login experience, an intermediate certificate may be missing from your Active Directory Federation Services (AD FS) server.
+If users still see the missing certificate error after entering their corporate credentials and getting redirected for federated login, an intermediate certificate may be missing from your Active Directory Federation Services (AD FS) server.

-The certificate error occurs because Android devices require intermediate certificates to be included in an [SSL Server hello](https://technet.microsoft.com/library/cc783349.aspx), but currently a default AD FS server or AD FS Proxy server installation sends only the AD FS’s service SSL certificate in the SSL server hello response to an SSL Client hello.
+The certificate error occurs because Android devices require intermediate certificates to be included in an [SSL Server hello](https://technet.microsoft.com/library/cc783349.aspx).
+Currently, a default AD FS server or WAP - AD FS Proxy server installation sends only the AD FS service SSL certificate in the SSL server hello response to an SSL Client hello.

 To fix the issue, import the certificates into the Computers Personal Certificates on the AD FS server or proxies as follows:

-1. On the ADFS and proxy servers, launch the Certificate Management console for the local computer by right-clicking the **Start** button, choosing **Run** and typing **certlm.msc**.
+1. On the ADFS and proxy servers, right-click **Start** > **Run** > **certlm.msc**.
+This launches the Local Machine Certificate Management Console.
-2. Expand **Personal** and select **Certificates**.
+2. Expand **Personal** and choose **Certificates**.
 3. Find the certificate for your AD FS service communication (a publicly signed certificate), and double-click to view its properties.
-4. Select the **Certification Path** tab to see the certificate’s parent certificate/s.
+4. Choose the **Certification Path** tab to see the certificate’s parent certificate/s.
-5. On each parent certificate, select **View Certificate**.
+5. On each parent certificate, choose **View Certificate**.
-6. Select the **Details** tab and choose **Copy to file…**.
+6. Choose the **Details** tab > **Copy to file…**.
-7. Follow the wizard prompts to export or save the public key of the certificate to the desired file location.
+7. Follow the wizard prompts to export or save the public key of the parent certificate to the desired file location.
-8. Import the parent certificates that were exported in Step 3 to Local Computer\Personal\Certificates by right-clicking **Certificates**, selecting **All Tasks** > **Import**, and then following the wizard prompts to import the certificate(s).
+8. Right-click **Certificates** > **All Tasks** > **Import**.
+9. Follow the wizard prompts to import the parent certificate(s) to **Local Computer\Personal\Certificates**.
-9. Restart the AD FS servers.
+10. Restart the AD FS servers.
-10. Repeat the above steps on all of your AD FS and proxy servers.
+11. Repeat the above steps on all of your AD FS and proxy servers.

-The user should now be able to sign in to the Company Portal on the Android device.
+To verify a proper certificate installation, you can use the diagnostics tool available on [https://www.digicert.com/help/](https://www.digicert.com/help/).
+In the **Server Address** box, enter your ADFS server’s FQDN (IE: sts.contso.com) and click **Check Server**.

 **To validate that the certificate installed correctly**: